scantist/user-docs/docs/en-US/Get-Started/Sign-up-for-more.md

 <br />

 Congratulations!
-You have successfully created your {{companyConfig.COMPANY_NAME}} account using your email login.
+You have successfully created your {{companyConfig.APP_NAME}} account using your email login.
 You can now sign in to your account and start scanning your open source projects for vulnerabilities and licensing risks.

 ## What's next?

 <hr class="thick" />

-You now set up {{companyConfig.COMPANY_NAME}} SCA and are ready to start scanning your open source projects. {{companyConfig.COMPANY_NAME}} is designed to integrate seamlessly with your existing software development workflows and tools.
+You now set up {{companyConfig.APP_NAME}} SCA and are ready to start scanning your open source projects. {{companyConfig.APP_NAME}} is designed to integrate seamlessly with your existing software development workflows and tools.

 - [Trigger a scan](../Trigger-Scan/)